Ebola is 'disaster of our generation' says aid agency

 - Panic growing -

-Meanwhile, as panic and Ebola scares spread worldwide, Obama called for patience and perspective.
+As panic and Ebola scares spread worldwide, Obama called for patience and perspective.

 "This is a serious disease, but we can't give in to hysteria or fear -- because that only makes it harder to get people the accurate information they need.
 We have to be guided by the science," Obama said.